runrig-coop/hedgerows/index.md

 ## Free as the Air to Common Use
 Nevertheless, today's advocates for free culture and open source software are still mostly concerned with commoning what is abstract and ephemeral, though there are significant exceptions I will address later on.
+This is best summed up in another favorite quote of that era, from none other than Supreme Court Justice Louis Brandeis:

+> The general rule of law is, that the noblest of human productions — knowledge,
+> truths ascertained, conceptions, and ideas — become, after voluntary
+> communication to others, free as the air to common use

+It forms the titular reference in a seminal paper from Benkler, "Free as the Air to Common Use: First Amendment Constraints on Enclosure of the Public Domain," which is further cited by Boyle's "The Second Enclosure Movement" and elsewhere.
+Again, I don't mean to imply that it was their intent to privilege more substantial forms of property over the airy ones like information and molecular oxygen.
+But that's clearly the attitude that open source advocates took away from these statements.

 The hardware and infrastructure required to store, process and move information around are treated as mere accidents or technical details.
 If they're considered at all they're taken as inconveniences to be worked around in policy, possibly subsidized, but never as substantive elements of the knowledge commons in their own right.
 Information acquires a supernatural character in this formulation.
 It is beyond the encumbrances of the physical world.
 Even the Swedish police who